marvin1099/SimpleAppUpdater/README.md

 ### Config File (`app_updater.json`)

-A configuration file with the same name as the script (ending with `.json`) will be created automatically, storing settings for the updater.
+A configuration file with the same name as the script (ending with `.json`)
+will be created automatically, storing settings for the updater.
+But as mentioned if the configuration file is created the fist time the app will exit,
+to allow editing of the config before running the updater.

 #### Example Configuration
 This is also the default config, here provided as an example.